hangulu/thesis/README.md

 A new method of solving the ecological inference problem, using a mixture of contemporary statistical computing techniques, is demonstrated here.
 It is called the **Discrete Voter Model**.
 It can be used for multiple racial groups and candidates, and is shown to work well on randomly-generated mock election data.

-To completely reproduce test results on generated election data, run `methods.ipynb` in full.
+To completely reproduce test results on mock and real election data, run `methods.ipynb`, `mock_exeriments.ipynb`, and `case_experiments.ipynb` in full.
 The requirements can be installed with the included `Pipfile`.
 Go [here](https://realpython.com/pipenv-guide/) or [here](https://pipenv.kennethreitz.org/en/latest/) for more information on how to use `Pipenv`.